A Generalized Crystalline Equivalence Principle: Anomalies of -groupoid symmetry

+which recovers the anomalies of $i$-form $G$-symmetries in $n$-dimensional QFTs.
+Notice that this is \textbf{not} an isomorphism for all $n$, since one may also have anomalies corresponding to `Witt class' type objects in higher vector spaces. \end{example}

-\begin{rem} In the discussion of lemma \ref{lem:trivialbundle} and theorem \ref{thm:catofanomalies}, one could instead replace the $\infty$-groupoid $\cY$ with an $(\infty,n)$-category $\cC$ to obtain an equivalence between $(\cC,\bTheta)$-anomalies and the category This allows one to describe anomalies of non-invertible and categorical symmetries.
-For example, given fusion category $\cD$, anomalies of $0$-form $\cD$-symmetry are described by $\Fun(\rB \cD,\rB \End(\bTheta))$. \end{rem}
+\begin{rem} In the discussion of Lemma \ref{lem:trivialbundle} and Theorem \ref{thm:catofanomalies}, one could instead replace the $\infty$-groupoid $\cX$ with an $(\infty,n)$-category $\cC$ to obtain an equivalence between $(\cC,\bTheta)$-anomalies and the category This allows one to describe anomalies of non-invertible and categorical symmetries.
+For example, given fusion category $\cD$, anomalies of $0$-form $\cD$-symmetry are described by $\Fun(\rB \cD,\rB \End(\bTheta))$.
+In the case where we take the target to be $\nVect$ we recover the definition in \cite{Thorngren:2019iar}, where categorical anomalies are obstructions to fiber functors.
+The fiber functors perspective can be improved to give a better quantification of categorical anomalies, which was done in \cite{Antinucci:2025fjp} using exact sequences of tensor categories. \end{rem}